All Episodes Plain Text

 Mel in New York with his ideas of who should be responsible here.

-Our question this morning, is the federal government responsible for providing health care?
+Our question this morning: is the federal government responsible for providing health care?

-We'll continue with your calls, your text messages, your posts here this morning on The Washington Journal.
+We'll continue with your calls, your text messages, your posts here this morning on the Washington Journal.

 I want to tell you, though, about some breaking news here from ABC News.

-American Airlines requests ground stop.
+American Airlines requests ground stop for all of its flight.

-Your safeties are our utmost priority.
+Your safety is our utmost priority.

-We'll have you safely on your way to your destination.
+Once this is rectified, we'll have you safely on your way to your destination.

 A quote there from American Airlines.